ziming/laravel-statsig/README.md

 Laravel Package for Statsig.
 A Feature Gate & A/B Testing Platform

 Update: As of Aug/Sept 2023, Statsig has decided to cut lots of features from their free tier.
-Which also mean that if you have a problem with the pro tier features, I will not be able to help you anymore.
+Which also mean that if you have a problem with the paid tier features, I will not be able to help you anymore as I am not a paid tier user.

 It is basically a wrapper around the [Statsig PHP SDK](https://docs.statsig.com/server/phpSDK)